berylliumsec/eclipse/README.md

   -d DELIMITER, --delimiter DELIMITER
                         Delimiter to separate text inputs, defaults to newline.
   -g, --use_gpu         Enable GPU usage for model inference.
+  -dir MODEL_DIRECTORY, --model_directory MODEL_DIRECTORY
+                        Directory where the BERT model should be downloaded and unzipped.
 ```

 Here are some examples: